simyoungjun/DL_Projects/README.md

 This project investigates the impact of codebook perplexity on one-shot voice conversion using Vector Quantization (VQ).
 By integrating the CVQ-VAE (Clustered Vector Quantization Variational Autoencoder) update mechanism into the VQVC (Vector Quantization Voice Conversion) model, we explore its effects on:
 - Codebook utility (perplexity),
 - Training performance (reconstruction accuracy),
-- Test performance (voice conversion accuracy).
+- Test performance (voice conversion similarity).

 ---